Quarterly Financial Report for the quarter ended June 30, 2020

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous year, total budgetary expenditures recorded in the first quarter have increased by $928,801, from $6,699,653 to $7,628,454, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
-This increase is mainly attributable to an increase in the Personnel and Professional and special services categories and is offset by a reduction in the Acquisition of machinery and equipment as explained below:
+Compared to the previous year, total budgetary expenditures recorded in the first quarter have increased by $247,151, from $7,628,454 to $7,875,605, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
+This increase is mainly attributable to an increase in the Personnel and Acquisition of machinery and equipment expenses categories.
+These increases are offset by a reduction in the Transportation and communications and Professional and special services expense categories as explained below:

-- The expenditures in Professional and special services category have increased by $155,378.
-This increase is primarily attributable to the period in which the purchases were settled as well as the development of new online products, such as an air passenger protection microsite and online complaint forms.
+- The expenditures in the Professional and special services category have decreased by $211,939 and is primarily attributable to the period in which the purchases were settled as well as the development of new online products, such as an air passenger protection microsite and online complaint forms in 2019-2020.